-This project aims to develop and deploy key technologies that reduce the risk of crop failure, increase productivity and create new economic opportunities for women-led businesses in regards to sorghum production and availability to smallholders in Ethiopia
+This project aims to develop and deploy key technologies that reduce the risk of crop failure, increase productivity and create new economic opportunities for women-led businesses in regard to sorghum production and availability to smallholders in Ethiopia.

 Sorghum production in the dry lowlands, where climate change is creating a higher frequency of drought and crop failures, exposes farmers to food shortages and loss of livestock due to a lack of feed.
 This makes the production risky, with a lack of economic drivers for increased production.